Project title: Policy and Legal Advice Centre (PLAC III), Serbia

 4.1 Qualifications and skills (25 points)

-• A level of education which corresponds to completed university studies of at least 3 years, attested by a diploma in fields such as law, economy, management, technical field or similar, relevant to the assignment;
+• A level of education which corresponds to completed university studies of at least 4 years, attested by a diploma such as law, economics or similar, relevant to the assignment;

 • Computer literacy;